NKrit/RepUnitTyping/README.md

 RepUnitTyping.py predicts repeat unit numbers in VNTR loci from PCR-free Illumina short reads.

 This script is using a backbone of SpoTyping-v2.1, a well-known in-silico spoligotyping tool (Xia E et al. Genome Med.
-2016)
+2016) Entire modules for VNTR repeat-unit prediction were newly built in this script.

 Locus labels (=keys):
 [M2, 0424, ETR-C, M4, M40, M10, M16, 1955, 1982, M20, 2074, 2163a, 2163b, ETR-A, 2347, 2372, 2401, ETR-B, M23, M24, M26, M27, 3155, 3171, M31, 3232, 3336, 3690, 3820, 4052, 4120, 4156, M39]